Sylvia Bozeman: Research and recognition

-Bozeman's research has focused on functional analysis and image processing, and has been funded by the Army Research Office, National Science Foundation, and NASA.
+Bozeman's research has focused on functional analysis and image processing, and has been funded by the Army Research Office, the National Science Foundation, and NASA.

-Her efforts to encourage women from underrepresented groups to pursue graduate degrees in Mathematics were recognized by President Obama when he appointed her to the President’s Committee on the National Medal of Science.
+Her efforts to encourage women from underrepresented groups to pursue graduate degrees in mathematics were recognized by President Obama when he appointed her to the President’s Committee on the National Medal of Science.
 Her awards, honors, and recognitions include: